ceph/ceph/doc/cephadm/host-management.rst

 See :ref:`cephadm-osd-removal` for more details about OSD removal.

+The ``orch host drain`` command also supports a ``--zap-osd-devices`` flag.
+Setting this flag while draining a host will cause cephadm to zap the devices of the OSDs it is removing as part of the drain process

+.. prompt:: bash #

+   ceph orch host drain *<host>* --zap-osd-devices

 Use the following command to determine whether any daemons are still on the
 host: